 This eye cream has a lush, silky, texture that definitely helps smooth fine lines and promotes a smooth application to apply makeup around the eyes.
-That’s great, but the same comments apply to lots of facial moisturizers—further proof you don’t need an eye cream (see More Info to find out why).
+That’s great, but the same comments apply to lots of facial moisturizers—further proof why most eye creams like this aren't necessary (see More Info to find out why).

 Even if you decide you want to use an eye cream, it shouldn’t be this one because it contains fragrance.
 If you prefer fragranced skin care, the eye area is one place where it’s better to go fragrance-free (though fragrance-free skin-care products are preferred for skin anywhere on the body).

 This tube-packaged eye cream contains some good antioxidants, including sesame, vitamin E, and vitamin A. The vitamins aren’t present in an impressive amount, but their inclusion is welcome.
 Those with normal to slightly dry skin will do best with this product but please take a look at the moisturizers we recommend in our Best Products section (there’s a list of best eye creams too, if you’re steadfast about using one) before purchasing this.

 - Silky, lush texture helps soften fine lines and works well under makeup.

 - Lacks a range of state-of-the-art repairing ingredients to help skin look and act younger.

 - Won’t do much to make skin firmer.

 - Contains fragrance, which isn’t ideal for use so close to the eyes.

 Why You May Not Need an Eye Cream

 Most eye creams aren't necessary.
 That's either because they are poorly formulated, contain nothing special for the eye area, or come in packaging that won't keep key ingredients stable.
 Just because the product is labeled as an eye cream doesn't mean it's good for your eye area; in fact, many can actually make matters worse.